apostrophecms/apostrophe-documentation/docs/reference/core-browser.md

 ---
-title: 'Apostrophe core object, browser-side'
-layout: reference
-module: false
+title: 'Core Browser'
 ---

-# Core Browser
+# Apostrophe core object, browser-side

 Apostrophe always creates an `apos` object and attaches it to the `window` object in the browser, making it globally available.